debruijn/corona_agnostic_impact/README.md

 more deaths, especially among the elderly
 - the yearly component reflects medical advancements over time

-Then, starting from an identified start date (which is the 9th week of 2020 in the code) there is a weekly additional effect estimated.
+Then, starting from a specified start date (which is the 9th week of 2020 in the code) there is a weekly additional effect estimated.
 This weekly effect should be 0 (or not significantly different from 0) if there is no effect of covid.

 Currently, Numpyro is used to estimate this model, but Stan code to do a similar model (including some variants with